NMBS type 25 using FLM Br 52 parts

 producing the curve in the wind deflectors

 A set of wind deflector plates were produced from 0.25 mm brass sheet.
 The curve in these items is produced by tacking them with double sided tape onto a suitably curved piece of rod with the top of the deflector aligned parallel to the axis.
 You need handed items thus check that you put the second one the right way up on to the block.
 The rod is clamped in a vice with the ring around it and then the ring is used for gently tapping the curve into the brass until it lies flat over the rod.
 The hole in the deflector plate will be used for fixing and aligning them on a piece of 3.5 x 1 mm brass bar that will fit into a horizontal slot cut into the boiler.
 This is slavishly copying the FLM method but the prototypical way of fixing them with 4 wires on the corners will be far too prone to damage.
 Forces don't scale and the model deflectors will be subjected to much higher forces than the real things.
-Idea is simple but getting everything to sit correct is not easy.
-A replacement item from FLM can probably obtained as well, but at least the DR version have different profile.
+The idea is simple but aligning the 3 parts in 3 planes turns out to be not so easy.
+A much simpler solution is thus to make a partial cut in the beam and set them parallel using pliers by distorting the beam.
+This may require a slightly larger opening in the boiler but these openings are hidden behind the deflectors and thus are not visible.
+A replacement item from FLM can probably obtained as well, but note that at least the DR version has a different profile.

 changing the cab roof